-New codes of practice for leased and tenanted pubs have been published in July by the Independent Family Brewers of Britain (IFBB) in conjunction with the British Beer & Pub Association (BBPA) and other companies representing the sector with between 0 and 499 pubs.
+New codes of practice for leased and tenanted pubs was published in July 2016 by the Independent Family Brewers of Britain (IFBB) in conjunction with the British Beer & Pub Association (BBPA) and other companies representing the sector with between 0 and 499 pubs.

 The two new codes, one for lessees and another for tenants in England and Wales, ensure that there will be a seamless transition for lessees and tenants with a pub company operating fewer than 500 pubs.
 A further code for Scotland is also being published.

 Lessees and tenants covered by the code will continue to enjoy the same low-cost arbitration services for rents (PIRRS) and other disputes (PICAS) overseen by the Pub Governing Body (PGB).
 The British Institute of Innkeeping (BII) will continue to administer the service on behalf of the PGB.

 As a requirement of IFBB and BBPA membership, all member companies will be covered by the codes.
 In addition, Trust Inns and New River Retail have already signed up and talks are taking place with other companies that are not members of either of the two leading organisations.